kiryls/so_project_2024/README.md

 - process forks/execs

 It also uses [Raylib](https://github.com/raysan5/raylib) to perform some fancy rendering to avoid doing the whole simulation in the terminal (cuz it's kinda not cool and boring)

+Be aware that I'm using POSIX APIs for Unix syscalls (not SystemV's) as there are many more advantages (google is your friend) in doing so.

 ## Installation
 This is just a temporary thing.
 This project will eventually have a more complex build system in the future.